-We’ve all been there.
-It’s the night before a date, the morning of your wedding, or the hours leading up to a photoshoot, and you can feel a pimple start to rear its ugly head.
-Maybe you had been touching your face a bit more than usual, and now you’re paying the price.
-However, don’t panic!
-You have options, ranging from a cortisol shot administered by a dermatologist to a simple spot treatment.
-What’s the best option for you?
-Keep reading to find out!
+We’ve all been there: It’s the night before a date, the morning of your wedding, or the hours leading up to a photoshoot, and you can feel a pimple starting to rear its ugly head.

-If you get a zit a day before an event, your best bet is contacting your dermatologist to get a corticosteroid shot.
-This low potency injection works like magic, making your pimple disappear within 24 hours.
+If a pimple pops up the day before an event, your best bet is to visit your dermatologist for a corticosteroid shot.
+This low-potency injection works like magic, making your pimple disappear within 24 hours.
 Your dermatologist will use a micro-needle (barely bigger than an acupuncture needle) to inject cortisone directly into the pimple.
 Cortisone is an anti-inflammatory that can help reduce the swelling and redness of acne breakouts.
-Not only will your zit be much smaller and manageable within a day, cortisone shots also reduce the chance of scarring.
+Not only will your pimple be much smaller and manageable within a day, cortisone shots also reduce the chance of scarring.

 I tell patients, if you’re in a pinch, come see me for a cortisone shot — it’s extremely effective for shrinking pimples in a short period of time.
 But always keep an anti-inflammatory, antibacterial spot treatment in your cabinet for a quick fix.